2010 Chinese Grand Prix: Race

 The start saw the pole position Sebastian Vettel be overtaken by teammate Mark Webber and Fernando Alonso.

-The race took place in the afternoon from 15:00 China Standard Time (UTC+08:00).
-Approximately 85,000 people attended the Grand Prix.
+The race took place before 85,000 spectators in the afternoon from 15:00 China Standard Time (UTC+08:00).
 Weather conditions at the start were cloudy, with rain falling on the circuit with increasing intensity 30 minutes before the formation lap.
 The air temperature was between 18 and 21 C, and the track temperature ranged from 17 to 23 C. Buemi modified his Toro Rosso's setup to optimise it for the wet conditions while Ferrari opted for a high-downforce setup for the anticipated rain shower.
 Glock's car was stationary on its front jacks due to a sudden loss of air pressure in the engine valve system, which was traced to a chassis fault.
 He was retired in the garage after it was determined that repairs were not feasible.
-Glock's teammate di Grassi had a malfunctioning clutch that necessitated its replacement and he began from the pit lane.
+Glock's teammate Di Grassi had a malfunctioning clutch that necessitated its replacement and he began from the pit lane.
 Alonso made a fast getaway and passed the Red Bulls to lead the field on the approach to the first corner as Webber moved past his teammate Vettel for second.
 At turn six, a three-car accident prompted the deployment of the safety car.
 Liuzzi lost control of his car under braking and he slid backwards into the cars of Kobayashi and Buemi.

 Several drivers, including Alonso, made pit stops for the intermediate compound tyres at the end of the second lap due to the intensifying rain.
 Rosberg, Button and the Renaults of Kubica and Petrov chose to remain on the circuit and the former led the field back to racing speed when the safety car was withdrawn at the end of lap three.
 On the lap after, Kovalainen in seventh was passed by the eighth-placed Barrichello driving towards turn six.
 As Rosberg continued to pull away from Button on lap five, the stewards informed the Ferrari team that Alonso had jumped the start, for which he incurred a drive-through penalty.
 He took the penalty on the next lap and rejoined the race in 14th.
 Although the intermediate tyres initially provided an increase in speed, the rain did not intensify and every driver running on them made a second pit stop, providing Rosberg, Button, Kubica and Petrov with a significant lead over the rest of the field.
 During this period, Hamilton got wheelspin and slewed sideways as he exited his pit stall alongside Vettel.
 The two made contact as the latter turned right and Hamilton veered close to the Williams mechanics before going behind Vettel.
 Webber damaged the front wing after he hit the front jack.
 The incident cost him nine seconds and dropped him to tenth.
 On lap nine, Hamilton passed Barrichello for 12th at turn one.
-De La Rosa in fourth pulled off the side of the track on the same lap to retire with an engine failure.
+De la Rosa in fourth pulled off to the side of the track on the same lap to retire with an engine failure.